In June my wife was diagnosed with stage 4 lung cancer. The cancer had

 …”No non-toxic, readily available agent has ever been approved by the Food

-and Drug Administration for the treatment of cancer.
+for the treatment of cancer.
 Vitamin C at retail

 sells for around five cents per gram.
 The cost of even 100 grams prepared for